1. What do you need the credit card for?

 Choose a card with benefits that make sense for you.
 If you intend to use the card frequently, especially when travelling, look for a card that offers reward points, travel insurances and concierge services.
 If you’re hoping to better manage credit card debt and enjoy the simple convenience of having a credit card, look for a card with a low-interest balance transfer option.

 Macquarie offers a range of great value credit cards.
-For a credit card with premium benefits and travel rewards, consider the Macquarie Platinum Card with Macquarie Qantas Rewards or the Hilton Honors Macquarie Platinum Card.
+For a credit card with premium benefits and travel rewards, consider the Macquarie Platinum Card with Macquarie Qantas Rewards.
 For ultimate benefits, the Macquarie Black Card with Macquarie Rewards or Macquarie Qantas Rewards is the best choice.
 For a low rate card with the service you’d expect from Macquarie, choose the Macquarie RateSaver Card.